Low caffeine coffee: Decaffeination

 In the case of decaffeinated coffee, eliminating caffeine can cause a sharp decline in the natural taste of the coffee bean.
-During the process of decaffeination, the largest coffee producers in the world use a variety of ways to remove caffeine from coffee, often by means of chemical manipulation and the use of potentially harmful chemical components, such as methylene chloride.
-One process that does not use solvents is the patented Swiss Water Process, which relies on soaking beans in a bath which is essentially brewed coffee from unroasted green beans.
+During the process of decaffeination, coffee producers use a variety of ways to remove caffeine from coffee, often by means of chemical manipulation and the use of potentially harmful chemical components, such as methylene chloride.
+One process that uses water as a solvent is the patented Swiss Water Process, which relies on soaking beans in a bath which is essentially brewed coffee from unroasted green beans.
 The caffeine permeates into the bath at a much higher rate than most of the flavor elements.
 While the process is certified organic, the water solubility of coffee flavor compounds assures that some of the coffee flavor is lost or changed by the bath.
-The process is more costly than solvent methods, and is performed commercially by only one plant in British Columbia, Canada.
+The process is more costly than methods using other solvents, and is performed commercially by only one plant in British Columbia, Canada.
 Therefore, only a small percentage of decaffeinated coffee available on the market uses this method.

-Decaffeination using Ethyl Acetate, often known as the Sugarcane Method as it's a byproduct of sugarcane fermentation, is widely regarded to be the method which retains the most origin flavor of the treated beans.
+Decaffeination using ethyl acetate, often known as the sugarcane method as ethyl acetate can be derived from a byproduct of sugarcane fermentation, is widely regarded to be the method which retains the most origin flavor of the treated beans.